rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Teamwork-at-The-Goat-Tower.md

 date: 2026-06-18
 ---

 As is often stated in a very meaningless way, teamwork is important!
 But as with many similar phrases it can require quite clear examples to absorb this knowledge such that it becomes part of you.
-One such time that we experienced this acutely was when climbing a small tower surrounded by goats.
+One time that we experienced this acutely was when climbing a small tower surrounded by goats.

 In a limestone valley near our home there exists a sanctuary for mountain goats, or at least it might seem like it's for the mountain goats at first glance.
 In actuality, the sanctuary is for protecting a rare wildflower and the goats have been placed there to eat the shrubs that grow in place of wildflowers and to make a suitable environment for the flowers to grow.